A breakdown of the Oakland Raiders' 2019 free-agent signings.

 Johnathan Hankins, defensive tackle

-Hankins re-signed to a two-year deal on Sunday.
+Hankins re-signed to a two-year deal.

 What it means: The Raiders like how active the 2013 second-round pick was after joining the team prior to Week 2, following a foot injury suffered by defensive tackle Justin Ellis.
 Hankins was also a calming influence on rookies Maurice Hurst and P.J.
 Hall, even if he was not much of a pass-rush threat.
 Still, Hankins, who started 14 of the 15 games in which he played last season, led Oakland’s defensive tackles with 36 tackles, 21 solo, and recovered two fumbles against Cleveland in the Raiders’ unlikely 45-42 overtime win in Week 4.